Giving makes people happy! I want all nonprofit fundraisers to get this straight, once and for all.

 No one feels good if they feel coerced or limited.
 So retire phrases like “I’m going to twist your arm” or “It’s time for me to hit you up.”
 Violence does not feel good!
 When you strong-arm donors they don’t feel joy.
 And they won’t be likely to want to give to you again.

 Similarly, don’t lecture donors or make them feel bad if they choose to earmark their gift for a particular purpose.
 Too often nonprofits get fixated on the notion the ‘best’ gifts are unrestricted.
 Not true!
 The best gifts are passionate gifts.
 And you’re more likely to engage your donor’s passions if you offer them giving options.

 5. Offer your donor empathy.

 Listening is one of the keys to effective fundraising.
 You’ll get nowhere unless you begin by taking stock of what is likely running through the minds of your supporters and those who rely on you.

 Right now, especially, people want you to check in with them.
 Treat your donors as people first.
 It’s not just about money.
 Donors want to be cared for and comforted.
 And you can do that!
 Ask them how they’re doing.
 See what’s keeping them up at night, and what’s bringing them sanity.
 Find out what they’re grateful for.
 And see how these things align with what you do.

 6. Help your donor achieve meaning in their life.

-Humans want to feel a sense of connection and a purpose to life.
+Humans want to feel a sense of connection and a purpose in life.
 Giving (time, money, and energy) is a central way we strive to find meaning.
-If you’re familiar with Maslow’s Hierarchy of Needs, you know that once people’s basic needs have been provided for, they begin to look to fulfill higher level needs.
+If you’re familiar with Maslow’s Hierarchy of Needs, you know that once people’s basic needs have been provided for, they begin to look to fulfill higher-level needs.
 There’s a parallel Donor Hierarchy of Needs.
 It’s up to you to meet donor needs if you hope to succeed in facilitating philanthropy.

 7. Give your donor a shot of dopamine.